-Attention-Deficit Hyperactivity Disorder (ADHD) is a neurobehavioral developmental disorder that affects about 3-5% of the world’s population.
-It typically presents itself during childhood but is becoming more common in adults.
-In addition, approximately 60% of childhood sufferers retain the condition in adulthood.
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurobehavioral developmental disorder that affects about 3-5% of the world’s population.
+It typically presents itself during childhood but is increasingly diagnosed in adults.
+Approximately 60% of childhood sufferers retain the condition in adulthood.

-ADHD and the related condition Attention Deficit Disorder (ADD) are characterised by a persistent pattern of inattention and/or hyperactivity, as well as forgetfulness, impulsivity, and distractibility.
-Both disorders can severely disrupt a child’s education and socialisation process, incurring life-long effects.
+ADHD and the related condition Attention Deficit Disorder (ADD) are characterised by a persistent pattern of inattention and/or hyperactivity, as well as forgetfulness, impulsivity and distractibility.
+Both disorders can severely disrupt a child’s education and socialisation processes, potentially incurring lifelong effects.

-The disorders seem to have a strong genetic link, although one-fifth of cases are estimated to be caused by trauma or toxin exposure.
+The disorders seem to have a strong genetic link, although around a fifth of cases are estimated to be caused by trauma or toxin exposure.

 No cure is currently available so treatment usually involves symptom-modifying medication.